auzhangLABS/Deployment4/README.md

 For the password, I had to go into Google Password to generate an app password token.
 I then test the notification to make sure it works. <br>
 I set my Jenkins email notifications to email me when the pipeline was completed and successful.
 I did this by adding an additional stage to the Jenkinsfile.
 ![image](https://github.com/auzhangLABS/Deployment4/assets/138344000/608743a1-aec8-4e5b-836a-a9bb73083ecd) <br>
-However, you can set up a Jenkins email. however you want.
+However, you can set up a Jenkins email. however, you want.

 ## System Design Diagram